QubesOS/qubes-posts/2025-08-10-qubes-os-4-3-0-rc1-available-for-testing.md

 download_url: /downloads/
 ---

-We're pleased to announce that the first release candidate (RC) for Qubes OS 4.3.0 is now available for [download](/downloads/) and [signature verification](/security/verifying-signatures/).
+We're pleased to announce that the first release candidate (RC) for Qubes OS 4.3.0 is now available for testing.
 This minor release includes many new features and improvements over Qubes OS 4.2.

-## What's new in Qubes 4.3.0?
+## What's new in Qubes 4.3?

 - Dom0 upgraded to Fedora 41 ([#9402](https://github.com/QubesOS/qubes-issues/issues/9402)).
 - Xen upgraded to version 4.19 ([#9420](https://github.com/QubesOS/qubes-issues/issues/9420)).